tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 14 Homepage in Adobe XD.md

 Just see the source video if needed.

 Adobe XD is discontinued.
-Also, I am using Figma anyways so this
+Also, I am using Figma anyways so this video is not relevant.

+Just some minor hints:

+Use grids for layout and content padding.

 ___